 Cancellation accepted up to 2 weeks prior to course with full refund.
 No refunds within 14 days of course.

-Please add "Sports Symposium" to your learning space in Myles via the MCHS Intranet Portal.
+Please add "Sports Symposium" to your learning space in Myles via the NCHS Intranet Portal.

 For more information